Time series saliency maps: explaining models across multiple domains: Experiments

 We use TimesFM \cite{das2024decoder} time-series foundation model to explain forecasting outputs.
 We perform zero-shot forecasting, without any fine-tuning, on a time series with exponential trend and seasonal components (Figure \ref{fig:timesfm_stl}).

-\begin{remark} A time-series forecasting model should model equally successfully both the trend and the season to reach a low-error long-horizon forecast. \end{remark}
+\begin{remark} A time-series forecasting model should be equally successful in modeling both the trend and the season to achieve a low-error, long-horizon forecast. \end{remark}

-\paragraph{Interpretability task.} Given a time-series input and the TimesFM forecast, determine if the trend or the season is more difficult to model in the long-horizon forecast setting.
+\textbf{Interpretability task.} Given a time-series input and the TimesFM forecast, determine whether the trend or the season is more difficult to model in the long-horizon forecast setting.

-\paragraph{Task-specific transform.} To isolate the relevant \textit{concepts} we chose Seasonal-Trend decomposition using LOESS (STL) \cite{cleveland1990stl} to decompose the input time series into trend and seasonality components.
+\textbf{Task-specific transform.} To isolate the relevant \textit{concepts} , we chose Seasonal-Trend decomposition using LOESS (STL) \cite{cleveland1990stl} to decompose the input time series into trend and seasonal components.

-This attribution domain allows us to study the model's behavior for long-term forecasting horizons where the forecast error increases: the model underestimates the overall trend, while the seasonal component estimation presents a smaller error.
+This attribution domain allows us to study the model's behavior for long-term forecasting horizons where the forecast error increases: the model underestimates the overall trend, while the estimation of the seasonal component presents a smaller error.

 \begin{remark} Seasonal-Trend IG reveals that TimesFM underweights the trend, degrading long-horizon forecasts.
 This offers concrete insights to improve model behaviour. \end{remark}